 iFi rates the Zen as being compatible with anything 12-300 Ohms which is about right.
 With the HD 600 there’s plenty of headroom here as it only requires about 20mW from an amp.
 20mW isn’t set in stone either.
 I can drive it with less powerful Amps & DACs.
 Just think of the number as a good benchmark to try and hover around.

-It’s important to note I’d feel comfortable driving most any headphone here.
+It’s important to note that I’d feel comfortable driving most any headphone here.
 Power output specs aren’t overrated, but they sometimes don’t tell the whole story.

 There have been plenty of times when I thought a headphone wouldn’t sound loud enough out of a certain amp but many times I was pleasantly surprised.
 Some examples include a K240 600 Ohm out of an E10K (yes you read that right), an HD600 paired with a FiiO Q1 MK II, etc.